-A party may file an objection to challenge the sufficiency of a Welfare & Institutions Code section 300 petition on the ground that the petition alleges facts which, even if determined to be true, (a) are not sufficient to state a cause of action, or (b) are not stated with sufficient clarity and precision to enable the party to determine what must be defended against.
-(For purposes of this rule, "petition" includes amended petitions and subsequent petitions filed under Welf. & Inst.
-Code, § 342, 360, subd. (c), or 364.)
+A party may file an objection to challenge the sufficiency of a Welfare and Institutions Code section 300 petition on the ground that the petition alleges facts which, even if determined to be true, (a) are not sufficient to state a cause of action, or (b) are not stated with sufficient clarity and precision to enable the party to determine what must be defended against.
+(For purposes of this rule, "petition" includes amended petitions and subsequent petitions filed under Welfare and Institutions Code sections 342, 360, subd. (c), or 364.)